Codezerker/Truffaut/README.md

 ])
 ```

-For full reference of the supporting library, please check [here](Documentations/TruffaultSupport-Full-Refenrece.md).
+For a full reference of the `TruffautSupport` supporting module, please check [here](Documentations/TruffaultSupport-Full-Refenrece.md).

-For an example of the slides, please check [this repo](https://github.com/CocoaHeads-Auckland/wellington-mobile-refresh-2017).
+For a real-life example of a Truffaut slides, please check [this repo](https://github.com/CocoaHeads-Auckland/wellington-mobile-refresh-2017).

 ## Known Issues